flipacholas/Architecture-of-consoles/articles/game-boy-advance.Rmd.md

 :::

-GBA's tiles are strictly 8x8 pixel bitmaps, they can use 16 colours (4bpp) or 256 colours (8bpp).
-4bpp tiles consume 32 bytes, while 8bpp ones take 64 bytes.
+GBA's tiles are strictly 8x8 pixel bitmaps, they can use 16 colours (4 bpp) or 256 colours (8 bpp).
+4 bpp tiles consume 32 bytes, while 8 bpp ones take 64 bytes.

 Tiles can be stored anywhere in VRAM, however, the PPU wants them grouped into **charblocks**: A region of **16 KB**.
 Each block is reserved for a specific type of layer (background and sprites) and programmers decide where each charblock starts.
 This can result in some overlapping which, as a consequence, enables two charblocks to share the same tiles.

-Due to the size of a charblock, up to 256 8bpp tiles or 512 4bpp tiles can be stored per block.
+Due to the size of a charblock, up to 256 8 bpp tiles or 512 4 bpp tiles can be stored per block.
 Up to six charblocks are allowed, which combined require 96 KB of memory: The exact amount of VRAM this console has.

 Only four charblocks can be used for backgrounds and two can be used for sprites.